bpattengale/BSc-Research-Project/README.md

 ![Calibrated real data](plots/carbon.center=650.jpg)

-## Calculate Max Wavelength and plot
+## Calculate Max Wavelength and Plot

 To calculate the peaks of each emission line, a third degree polynomial fit was applied to the region right around the peak of each emission spectrum, and the location of the max was recorded.
 These polynomials can be seen below, along with the data plots and the maximum wavelengths.